tbensky/PrologScheduling/README.md

 ]
 ```

 `,` must be filterd out.
 We do this in a procedural language (Javascript), used to render the rooms.
-(This is an example of a difficult task to try and do in Prolog, but very easy in a procedural language.
+We also can't seem to get rid of the brackets in the `class_name`, `days`, and `times` fields.
+(These are both examples of difficult task in Prolog, but trivial in a procedural language.
 It looks like SWI-Prolog has a function called `re_replace` however.)

 Next, if you open `render.html` (in this repo) in a web browser, paste in this json output, the click the `render` button, you'll see the room occupancy.